 In 2001, Monica Tesoriero began working as a cashier at Harvard Business School’s cafeteria.
 She spoke little English.
 Now Tesoriero works at the David Rockefeller Center for Latin American Studies, where she manages its overseas financial operations and faculty grants.

-Tesoriero, who learned English, finished her GED, took computer classes, and earned a bachelor’s degree in social science through the Harvard Extension School, credits her progress to the Harvard Bridge Program, which offers training and education to the University’s entry-level workers.
+Tesoriero, who finished her GED, took computer classes, and earned a bachelor’s degree in social science through the Harvard Extension School, credits her progress to the Harvard Bridge Program, which offers training and education to the University’s entry-level workers.

 “It was a bridge to a better life,” said Tesoriero at her office.
 “I didn’t want to be a cashier all my life.
 Thanks to the program, my life changed for the better.”